gerardcondon/gerardcondon.github.com/source/_posts/2012-10-22-setting-up-calabash-on-ios.markdown

 * I need to add more tests.
 I initially tested this with just a single feature and that's worked out so well that I'll add this to the other features.
 * From now on, I also plan to write these type of tests for a feature before implementing it.
 I think that the Cucumber tests especially with the language they are written in are very effective when thinking through the behaviour of the app.
 They force you to describe it in high level terms rather than just diving into coding.
 * My tests currently have a lot of duplication.
 Once I have written a lot more of them and I gain more Ruby experience, I will look to refactor them.

+**Update:** After my initial post Karl Krukow emailed me with some updates on the issues I was having and I've integrated those into the blog post.
+He pointed out that there is a [Google Group](https://groups.google.com/forum/?fromgroups#!forum/calabash-ios) for Calabash on iOS where you can ask questions and share information.

 [Cucumber]: http://cukes.info
 [Calabash]: http://calaba.sh